-An administrator can establish house standards for the AJA Control Panel by creating the user preferences file (described above) and placing it in a shared location where it will establish a standard default startup state for all users of a given computer system.
-These settings preempt the initial AJA default settings.
+An administrator can establish a house standard for an AJA device by copying a preference file to a shared computer location.
+Once placed at that location, it becomes a Global Preference file where it will establish a standard default startup state for all users of that AJA device using that computer system.
+These settings preempt the initial AJA factory default settings, and are applied when an AJA device is first powered up, or when the Control Panel Reset Device button is pressed.